sourcegraph/handbook/content/support/index.md

 ### How to find which Sourcegraph version a customer is running

 1. Visit the [instances Looker dashboard](https://sourcegraph.looker.com/looks/436).
 1. Find the row for the customer's instance.
-(If you can't find it, ask in #metrics on Slack.)
+(If you can't find it, ask in #analytics on Slack.)
 1. Look at the version number in the row's **Latest Version** column.